PRASHANTTZ/Machine-Learning-Stanford-andrew-NG-assignments/README.md

 These are the programming assignments from Coursera's Machine Learning course taught by Andrew Ng.
+Check ex*.pdf to know more about particular assignment
 Includes:
 - Linear Regression (one variable and multiple variables)\
 - Logistic Regression\